TophatSynth/medic_backup/Clinical Skills/Primary Survey.md

 - All acutely unwell patients should be started on **15L via a non-rebreather mask** initially which can then be weaned to maintain saturations in the target range of **94-98%** (or the normal range for the patient).
 - All patients with a respiratory rate of **less than 10** should be ventilated using a Bag Valve Mask (squeeze every 6 seconds and reassess after 1 minute -10 breaths).
 - Types of breathing apparatus:
 - Nasal Cannula
 	- Breathing tube
 	- Used when patient needs a low level of oxygen
 	- 1 - 4L O2
 - Venturi Device
 	- Used to provide a specific flow rate and O2 percentage based on the patients' current O2 saturation
 - Nebuliser
 	- Delivers medication as a fine mist
 	- Used with O2 or air flow rate of 6L
 - Non-rebreather mask
 	- When the patient needs high flow O2 - starts on 15L but can be dropped to 10L once more stabilised
 	- The idea is that the patient only breathes in O2, no CO2
 	- Bag should be constantly inflated, even when patient breathes in
 - Bag Valve Mask (BVM)
 	- Used when the patient's breathing rate is less than 10 bpm
 	- 2 person technique - one holds the mask onto the patient's face, the other squeezes the bag
-- !!!anki

 ## Self study questions
 1. If a patient is gurgling, what is the best way to manage their airway?